GSA/digitalgov.gov/content/events/2019/11/2019-11-08-basic-scrum-ii.md

 {{< img src="agile-scrum-part-2" >}}

-In this second session, Alan and Alan will give an introduction to using Scrum and how you can your team respond to change, and self-organize around customer-focused needs.

 ## About this session — Basics of Scrum, Part II

-The second session on Scrum will go into more detail about what is happening during each f the Scrum Ceremonies.
+The second session on Scrum will go into more detail about what is happening during each of the Scrum ceremonies.
 Topics will include Sprint Planning, During the Sprint, Sprint Review, Sprint Retrospective, and Benefits of Scrum.
 We’ve tried to keep the prepared material a bit shorter to leave time for more questions and discussion.

 #### More talks in this series: